craftkit/craftkit-playground/documents/Introduction.md

 };
 ```

-This refined documentation aims to provide a clearer understanding of Craft-UIKit, focusing on the essential elements, usage examples, and best practices for developing robust web applications.
+This documentation and playground aims to provide a clearer understanding of Craft-UIKit, focusing on the essential elements, usage examples, and best practices for developing robust web applications.